Qumulo/docs/_includes/content-reuse/admin-guides/snapshots/locking-unlocking-snapshots.md

 To lock all policy-created snapshots by using a lock key, you can associate the key with a replication target relationship.

 ### How Relationship Reversal Affects Replication
-It is important to understand how reversing the relationship between clusters can affect the replicationn process:
+It is important to understand how reversing the relationship between clusters can affect the replication process:

 * If you reverse the relationship by switching the source and target, the new target can't use the existing key and you must set a key for the new target.

   However, if you revert the relationship by returning the source and target to their original assignments, Qumulo Core lets you use the key from the original source-target relationship.

 * If a target replication relationship uses a key, you can't disable or delete the key, unless you reverse the relationship.